Coming Out Colton: Production and release

 The series was filmed in late 2020 and early 2021, all in preparation for the Good Morning America interview on April 14, 2021.
 The program required a substantial amount of traveling and the organization of several meetings and large events for Underwood to participate.
 Whilst a good amount of the series is filmed in Underwood’s hometown, Denver, he also goes back to his early life hometown of Washington, Illinois, to meet with his old high school football coach and teammates.
 He also travels to Nashville, Tennessee, to make familiarities with other members of the LGBTQ community.
 Finally, he travels to New York City to take part in his Good Morning America interview.
 The series closes just a few days after his Good Morning America appearance meaning the series took around five months to shoot in total.

 On Nov.
 23 2021, in promotional efforts for the docuseries, Underwood shared a special meaning behind the promo photo released on the same day.
 "This image was captured moments after I came out to my dad, which was one of the most meaningful parts of my coming out journey," he said.
 "I'm looking forward to sharing more of my story with you including the lessons I've been learning along the way.
 Coming Out Colton premieres on Netflix December 3rd."

-Lifestyle and entertainment programming network, LogoTV, who target LGBTQ audiences and reach millions of subscribed households, also posted on social media a series insight to promote the release of the series, captioning their post “@coltonunderwood views his privilege as “an opportunity for me to help out other people who might not have that privilege, to learn from them, to amplify their voices, to share their stories.” #TheBachelor alum chats with #LogoLive’s @JohnnySibilly on his highly publicised coming-out journey and subsequent @Netflix show #ComingOutColton, his evolving relationship with God as an openly #gay #Christian, and what he has learned about his privilege through the critiques he's received.”
+Lifestyle and entertainment programming network, LogoTV, who target LGBTQ audiences and reach millions of subscribed households, also posted on social media a series insight to promote the release of the series, captioning their post “@coltonunderwood views his privilege as “an opportunity for me to help out other people who might not have that privilege, to learn from them, to amplify their voices, to share their stories.” #TheBachelor alum chats with #LogoLive’s @JohnnySibilly on his publicised coming-out journey and subsequent @Netflix show #ComingOutColton, his evolving relationship with God as an openly #gay #Christian, and what he has learned about his privilege through the critiques he's received.”